How Can I Manage My Puppy’s Energy Levels And Prevent Hyperactivity?

 Use puzzle toys and treat-dispensing games

 In addition to physical exercise, mental stimulation is crucial for managing your puppy's energy levels.
 One way to provide mental stimulation is by using puzzle toys and treat-dispensing games.
-These toys require your puppy to think and problem-solve in order to access their or toys.
-Not only does this help keep them mentally engaged, but it also provides a and rewarding activity for them.
+These toys require your puppy to think and problem-solve in order to access their treats or toys.
+Not only does this help keep them mentally engaged, but it also provides a fun and rewarding activity for them.
 There are various puzzle toys and treat-dispensing games available on the market, so you can choose one that suits your puppy's size and difficulty level.

 Teach new commands and tricks